digbmc/wbbm/current/disoriented/orientalism-at-deanery.md

 Thomas went to great lengths to fill her personal garden (now Taft garden) with an eclectic collection of Asian and Middle Eastern objects.
 On a 1915 trip to Beijing, Thomas brought back a pair of two stone lions that were claimed to be over 1000 years old.
 The stone statues were placed facing inward, instead of the conventional outward direction.
 Around the garden, there were also several Japanese stools, like the one seen here, which were common in American homes attempting to recreate an Asian aesthetic. ​

+## Chinese Porcelain in the West

+{% include media.html item_id="media_044" align="center" %}

+By the 16th century, Chinese merchants were exporting porcelain to Europe.
+Shipped from Canton (now Guangzhou), the ceramics became known in English as “Canton Ware.”
+The porcelain was highly praised for its translucence and unique blue glaze designs.
+In Western countries, owning Chinese porcelain was a sign of wealth and prestige, which likely motivated Thomas' collecting of it.
+As Chinese porcelain became popular, Chinese artists catered their designs toward European audiences by incorporating Western motifs.
+In the present day, Canton ware is more likely to be found in a white American household than a Chinese one. ​

 ## M. Carey Thomas Abroad

 Although Thomas decorated the Deanery with art from around the world, she remained intensely hateful towards non-Western cultures.
 In a 1922 letter to family from Bombay, Thomas discussed her avid support of Lothrop Stoddard, prominent American eugenicist, KKK member, and, later, Nazi.
 She recommended her family read The Rising Tide of Color (1920) and Revolt Against Civilization (1922).
 The books advocated for strict, selective immigration and eugenics practices to preserve white racial purity.​